microsoft/BotFramework-Composer/docs/concept-language-genereation.md

-# Language generation
+# Language Generation
-Language generation (LG) enables you to define multiple variations on a phrase, execute simple expressions based on context, and refer to conversational memory.
+Language Generation (LG) enables you to define multiple variations on a phrase, execute simple expressions based on context, and refer to conversational memory.
 At the core of language generation lies template expansion and entity substitution.
 You can provide one-of variation for expansion as well as conditionally expand a template.
 The output from language generation can be a simple text string or multi-line response or a complex object payload that a layer above language generation will use to construct a complete [activity](https://github.com/microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md).
 Bot Framework Composer natively supports language generation to produce output activities using the LG templating system.

-You can use language generation to:
+You can use Language Generation to:
 - achieve a coherent personality, tone of voice for your bot
 - separate business logic from presentation
 - include variations and sophisticated composition based resolution for any of your bot's replies